6 Important Metrics When Measuring Content Marketing Effective

 Make sure to track your core keywords and look at rankings monthly.
 Of course, this requires keyword research to establish the priority keyword targets you’re aiming for.
 We like to use SEMRush to track keywords for our client programs, but there are plenty of tools out there to use.

 Improving ratings is a great way to announce how your content program is doing.
 Especially if there are competitive, high-value keywords you’re targeting.
-Showing improvements over time can get stakeholders excited about progress and want to keep moving forward.
+Showing improvements over time can get stakeholders excited about the progress and want to keep moving forward.

 [+] Tools to use: SEMrush, Google Search Console